 After the first three evaluations, paid for by Gettysburg College, the cost of any continued treatment is transferred to the employee's health insurance.
 Gettysburg College does not make the determination of what treatment is covered or the percentage of costs covered by the insurance company.

-Gettysburg College agrees to provide employees up to a 30-day paid leave if the appropriate physician deems an inpatient stay necessary.
-This time will not be counted towards the employee's allotted six (6) months of paid sick leave.
+Gettysburg College will provide employees up to a 30-day paid leave for inpatient treatment if the appropriate physician deems an inpatient stay necessary.
+This time will not be counted towards the employee's short-term disability leave.

 For additional information concerning EAP and/or leave associated with the EAP, please contact the Human Resources Office.